Your Directors are pleased to present the Twenty Third Annual Report and AuditedStatements of Accounts for the financial year ended 31st March, 2013.

 Fixed Deposits received from the shareholders and the public stood at Rs.
 Nil as on 31stMarch, 2013 (Previous year Rs.
 Nil).

 There is no deposit or interest claimed but remained unpaid.
 All the claimed depositswith interest have been repaid in time.

-Members are aware that the fixed deposit schemes have since st April 2001, as benefitsbeen discontinued with effect were not commensurate with administrative costs.
+Members are aware that the fixed deposit schemes have been discontinued with effectfrom 1st April, 2001, as benefits were not commensurate with administrative costs.

-The observations made by the Auditors in their report and included in the relevantnotes forming part of the Accounts, are self explanatory.
+The observations made by the Auditors in their Report and included in the relevantnotes to Financial Statements are self explanatory.